Get Set For Autumn 2014

 9/ Mount Mitchell Overlook:

 At Milepost 349.9, Mount Mitchell Overlook spans the north slope of the entire Black Mountain Range of which Mount Mitchell is the highest.
 From an elevation of 4,825 feet, the massive peaks tower nearly 2,000 feet higher (up to 6,684 feet).
-You might even see the winter hoarfrost or snow streaking the summits.
+In fall, you might even see hoarfrost or snow streaking the summits.
 There's a great view from the summit too, the climax of Mount Mitchell State Park.
-This part of the Parkway is often closed in winter.
+(This part of the Parkway can be closed in late fall and winter due to snow and ice.)

 10/ Mount Jefferson State Natural Area: Great views cap this Ashe County peak just north of Boone—and they're all available by car.
 Just pull into the overlooks as you drive to the top.
 Call 336-246-9653 for more information.